 Sex education is a serious an important topic to have with your children.
 So as parents read about the topic, so you are aware of it.

-Prepare yourself on how you will address this topic or how you are going to talk to your teen about it.
+Prepare yourself on how you will address this topic.
+How you will structure it.
+And how you are going to talk to your teen about it.

 You need not plan to the last ‘T’.

-If you have a broad outline on what you will talk and what topics you will cover it is good enough.
+If you have a broad outline on what you will talk.
+What topics you will cover it is good enough.

-There is nothing most silly than having a teen interested in the topic and you are all around the place and do not know how to land it.
+There is nothing most silly than having a teen interested in the topic.
+And you are all around the place.
+And you do not know how to land it.

 Note to parents